CEO asks media to refrain from speculations about early Odisha Assembly poll | Politics

 CEO asks media to refrain from speculations about early Odisha Assembly poll

-Amid the arrival of a number of new electronic voting machines in Odisha, the state chief electoral officer CEO D N Gupta Friday has asked the media to refrain from speculations about early state Assembly poll.
+Amid the arrival of a number of new electronic voting machines in Odisha, the state chief electoral officer CEO N B Dhal Friday asked the media to refrain from speculations about early state Assembly poll.

 - Country: